Keep updated: Subscribe here >>

 No gang patches.

-No high visibility-type vests, jackets or clothing that may be confused with security staff.
+No high visibility-type vests, jackets or clothing.

 Some events at Westpac Stadium encourage you to dress up which is loads of fun however ensure you comply with the following guidelines when designing your costumes: